NikoMolecule/Color-Flipper/README.md

 ###### What my application does?

-My project generates randomly by using Math function to get random Color
+My project generates random Colors by Math's Random Method

 ###### Technologies that i used: